 Denver is a good place to raise a family if you have the right resources, like a stable job and a steady income.
 Bringing some kids along for the move?
 Check out some of these top rated Denver suburbs.

 Arvada — Olde Town Arvada has one of the cutest “Main streets” of any suburb.
+Its popularity has also caught on the past few years, driving up home prices.

 Before moving to Denver, make sure you’re able to spend within your means, which means allotting no more than 30% of your salary to housing costs.
 If you’re looking to buy or rent before relocating, make sure you give yourself plenty of time.
 Finding a place is highly competitive so most people use a rental agent.
 If you opt to rent, make sure you know your rights as a Colorado tenant.